lavarius/HayesTicketCreator/README.md

 Google Chrome installed

-ChromeDriver matching your Chrome version (in your PATH)
+ChromeDriver matching your Chrome version (in your System Variables' PATH)

 Selenium, pandas, python-dotenv, openpyxl installed in your environment